aws-samples/technical-notes-for-microsoft-workloads-on-aws/docusaurus/docs/home.md

 Whether you’re a cloud architect, system administrator, developer, or IT leader, this platform is your go-to resource for mastering Microsoft workloads' deployment on AWS.

-This site is organized into six Microsoft technology domains:
+This site is organized into seven Microsoft technology domains:

 * .NET
 * Active Directory